 - Treatment of dental injuries are covered within 12 months of the injury.
-If more time is needed, ask your provider to contact Premera HMO customer service. - Treatments for an injury can result in multiple charges for things like facility, exams, and tests used to diagnose your condition.
+If more time is needed, ask your provider to contact PBC HMO customer service. - Treatments for an injury can result in multiple charges for things like facility, exams, and tests used to diagnose your condition.
 You may receive separate bills for each charge.
-See Related Benefit Information below for details. - This benefit covers sound and natural teeth that: - · Do not have decay - Do not have a large number of restorations, such as crowns or bridge work - Do not have gum disease or any condition that would make them weak - Sound natural tooth means a tooth that: - Is organic and formed by the natural development of the body (not manufactured) - · Hasn't been extensively restored - Hasn't become extensively decayed or involved in periodontal disease - Isn't more susceptible to injury than a whole natural tooth
+See Related Benefit Information below for details. - This benefit covers sound and natural teeth that: - Do not have decay - Do not have a large number of restorations, such as crowns or bridge work - Do not have gum disease or any condition that would make them weak - Sound natural tooth means a tooth that: - Is organic and formed by the natural development of the body (not manufactured) - Hasn't been extensively restored - Hasn't become extensively decayed or involved in periodontal disease - · Isn't more susceptible to injury than a whole natural tooth

 What is covered?
 What is the limit?
-What will I pay?
-In-network Out-of-network Exams and treatment No limit Covered as any other service Covered as any other service
+What w In-network /ill I pay?
+Out-of-network Exams and treatment No limit Covered as any other service Covered as any other service

-Dental Injury MIII at a see that a see Exams What services are included?
-Consultations moradea.
-Treatment of dental injuries to teeth, gum, and jaw Oral surgery What is suched ado Routine dental care, such as x-rays and cleanings, are not covered under this benefit What is excluded?
-(Premera HMO pays 0%) Injuries from biting or chewing, including injures from a foreign object in food 378 , Oral surgery treating any fracture of the mandible (jaw).
+Dental Injury What services are included? • Exams Consultations Treatment of dental injuries to teeth, gum, and jaw Oral surgery What is excluded?
+(PBC HMO pays 0%) Routine dental care, such as x-rays and cleanings, are not covered under this benefit Injuries from biting or chewing, including injures from a foreign object in food Oral surgery treating any fracture of the mandible (jaw).
 This is covered under Surgery.
 Related benefit information You may have additional costs for other services such as x-rays and lab.
 See those covered services for details.